Procyon-b/GitHub-sort-by-recently/README.md

 # GitHub: sort by recently
-Load this userscript in tampermonkey.
+Load this userscript in Tampermonkey, Greasemonkey, Violentmonkey, or any extension of this kind.

+## How to install
+Click the file named `userscript.user.js` (not the other one without the `.user.` in the name).<br>
+Once opened, click the `Raw` button.<br>
+At this point your extension will take control, and will ask you if you want to install it.

+## Userscript in use
 It adds 2 links (named "(r)") to sort by "recently updated" (issues &amp; PR tabs)
 ![screenshot](https://raw.githubusercontent.com/Procyon-b/Github-sort-by-recently/master/screenshots/sortByRecent.png)

 And in the GitHub page header